poseidonos/poseidonos/doc/guides/getting_started/learning_pos_environment.md

 # Overview
 POS relies on external software components to implement its functionalities.
-It provides an NVM subsystem using SPDK library, communicates with Linux kernel for PCI and VM management, and offers web UI by using nginx.
+It leverages SPDK library to satisfy NVM subsystem semantics, communicates with Linux kernel for PCI and virtual memory management, and offers web UI by using nginx.
 In this section, we will cover a list of environment configs that could affect the behavior of POS.

 ## Table of Contents
 - [Linux Kernel](#linux-kernel)